paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2014-02-20-olympic_websites.md

   alignment: 'bleed'
 %}

 In that respect, Sochi’s stark typographic mark makes a lot of sense.
-Featuring no culturally symbolic motifs, ‘the first digital Games emblem in Olympic history’ is signified by the inclusion of the .ru top level domain.
+Featuring no culturally symbolic motifs, “the first digital Games emblem in Olympic history” is signified by the inclusion of the .ru top level domain.
 According to [the press release][14]:

 > It is a 21st Century brand for a digital generation.
 It reflects how the Sochi 2014 Winter Games will be accessed through PC screens, PDAs and mobile phones and television, thanks to ever-improving internet reach, bandwidth and the adoption of new technologies.
 It means that anyone can access the Olympic and Paralympic Winter Games, any time; any place; any way.